oss-serverless/serverless/README.md

   - Serverless Dashboard/Enterprise features are removed (because there is no guarantee to keep them working with v3), if you are using them you should upgrade to v4.
   - Serverless Components support have been removed: these are old and unmaintained projects, it's very unlikely you are using them.
 That improves the boot time of the CLI.
   - Serverless' integration for Tencent Cloud (China version of the `serverless` CLI) has been removed.
   - Removed unused dependencies.
-  - Auto-updating has been removed (because it's not working anymore).
+  - Removed auto-updating (because it's not working anymore).
   - Removed automatic use of local `serverless` installation (in `node_modules`): this avoids surprises running the local `serverless` version instead of this fork.
   - Removed post-install messages.
 - Fixed a node warning ("The `punycode` module is deprecated").